-To remain in the program, the participant must maintain an overall grade-point average of 3.30.
+To remain in the program, the participant must maintain an overall grade-point average of 3.0 or higher for the MA, 3.2 or higher for the EdS, and 3.3 or higher for the EdD and PhD.
 No grade of D or F may count toward a degree.
 If the participant repeats a course, both grades affect the grade-point average.
 After acceptance into the doctoral program, earning more than three grades below a B, including any grades of Unsatisfactory, may result in suspended enrollment.